Construction Accounting 101: Principles and Best Practices

 Prevailing Wage Adjusted to Union Scale

-Union payrolls require contractors to consider prevailing wage and employee benefits according to the local union contract.
+Union payrolls require contractors to consider prevailing wages and employee benefits according to the local union contract.

 There is a corresponding union scale for each job that outlines the hourly wages and benefits for each position.
 To avoid paying penalties, contractors need to make sure they comply with the union contract.